mfactory-osaka/ESPTimeCast/README.md

 **Long messages (8 characters or more):**
 - Always scroll.
 - If sent from HA, scrolling stops when **scrolltimes** limit is reached or manually clered when sent without parameter.

+**The "Protected" State (How it works)**
+- When a message is sent with `allowInterrupt=0`, it creates a protected window.
+The display will refuse to show any new incoming messages until the current one has finished its scrolltimes or seconds.
+- **Why use it?** Use `allowInterrupt=0` for critical alerts (e.g., "LEAK DETECTED") that you don't want a random notification to overwrite.
+- **The 409 Error:** If your automation receives a 409 Conflict, it simply means the display is currently busy showing a protected message.
+- **Clearing a Lock:** If you send an infinite message (scrolltimes=0, seconds=0) with allowInterrupt=0, it stays on screen indefinitely.
+To break this lock, you can:
+  - Send an empty message (message=) from Home Assistant.
+  - Use the Clear button in the Web UI.
+  - Send a new message with allowInterrupt=0 to replace it.

 &nbsp;